labdevgen/3Dpredictor/README.md

 The data files currently used could be downloaded from http://genedev.bionet.nsc.ru/hic_out/3DPredircor

+There are 'readers' which read data files and 'predictor generators' which generate predictors for contacts.
+Note that you can change options of this functions

 Note that predictors generation takes ~3h for 500 000 contacts.

+There is an example of generating data for K562 cells

+**Rearrangements**

+If you want to predict data with rearrangements you should apply special rearrangement function for EVERY 'reader'.
+There are functions for duplication, deletion and inversion.
+For example:

+    '''python
+    params.contacts_reader.delete_region(Interval("chr22", 16064000, 16075000))
+    '''

+Output of this module is file with features (predictors) for all contacts.
+Output format: contact_st--contact_end--contact_dist--other features...

 **2. Training and validation module**